 The PROS Master Plan calls for a Citizen Forester Program, a Native Plants Program, or other advocacy programs to develop tree advocacy and a better understanding of forestry-related policy issues.
-This effort can begin with a pilot cohort, and it may be most manageable if undertaken in cooperation with nonprofits, CMU, or CSU Extension.
+This effort can begin with a pilot cohort, and it may be most manageable if undertaken in cooperation with non-profits, CMU, or CSU Extension.

-Goals: Extend Trees' Benefits to All Care for Park and Street Trees
+Goals: Extend Trees' Benefits to All

-WATER CONSERVATION MONTH MESSAGING •
+WATER CONSERVATION MONTH

+MESSAGING •